 You can practice your oral communication skills in simulations which mimic video-conferencing software, as well as watch yourself back and receive automated feedback on your performance.

-Practice your communication skills in realistic web-based simulations.
+Practice your communication skills with interactive online exercises.

 This can be in person or through a phone / Skype call.
 We’ve listed three examples of communication skills coaching.